Notification of New Works

 3) Should be registered with IMRO as soon as possible.
 Members can submit details of performance and recording activity online or when submitting the works to IMRO.

-4) Each writer has a unique nine digit CAE Number.
-This number should be (legibly) entered in the appropriate column in order to correctly identify the writer.
-If you are co-writing with other IMRO members or members of affiliated societies, you should ensure that your co-writer’s CAE Number is also entered.
-If you are unsure of your CAE number, please contact IMRO Membership Services.
+4) Each writer has a unique eleven digit CAE / IPI Number.
+This number should be entered in the appropriate field in order to correctly identify the writer.
+If you are co-writing with other IMRO members or members of affiliated societies, you should ensure that your co-writer’s CAE / IPI Number is also entered.
+If you are unsure of your CAE / IPI number, please contact IMRO Membership Services.

 5) Members should not register their arrangements of copyright works as no share of royalties is allocated to an arranger in such cases.
 HOWEVER ARRANGEMENTS OF PUBLIC DOMAIN WORKS SHOULD BE REGISTERED.

 6) If a composer has written incidental music for a non-musical play, the playwright’s name should not be shown in the author’s column.
 If songs have been written for the play, their individual titles and other details should be separately indicated, making it clear who wrote the words.

 7) Specially commissioned works for a film, television or radio programme (or series) or any other audio-visual production should, wherever possible, be notified under the generic score title only (e.g. “Film X – Theme and Background Music”).
 It is not necessary to notify each individual cue employed in an audio-visual work, except where the nature of the cue differs substantially from the rest of the score (e.g. another interested party is involved, or the work is a commissioned song).
 If available, the producer’s music cue sheet for the production this should be sent directly to IMRO’s Distribution Team.